JWALL000/Microsoft-Sentinel-Project-/README.md

 ## Conclusion
-I highly enjoyed this lab as it gave me great insight into how fast threat actors work in real life when they try to exploit a potential vulneratbility.
-And using sentinel as our SIEM gave me some valuable experience with Sentinel and how the Azure environment works at a basic level and lastly, I enjoyed  using the attack map to see where our attackers IPs were orginating from.
+I highly enjoyed this lab as it gave me great insight into how fast threat actors work in real life when they try to exploit a potential vulnerability.
+And using Sentinel as our SIEM gave me some valuable experience with Sentinel and how the Azure environment works at a basic level and lastly, I enjoyed using the attack map to see where our attackers IPs were orginating from.

 Thanks for viewing my project - Hopefully this was as interesting to you as it was to me.